 Good supervisors help their managers control their time by handling trifles themselves.
 They give the managers all necessary information, even when the news is bad.
+They don't run to their managers with problems asking for help; they do their homework and offer recommended solutions.
 They admit their mistakes and do not make the same mistake twice.